-Prerequisites: Biology, Chemistry, Algebra 2

-Recommendation: PSAT Reading & Math content score of 28 or higher

-The Physics 1 (AP) course is an introductory college-level course that explores a broad range of principles including kinematics, forces, circular motion, gravitation, energy, momentum, simple harmonic motion, rotational motion, and fluids.
+Prerequisites: Biology, Chemistry, Algebra 2 Recommendation: PSAT score of 1000 or higher principles including kinematics, forces, circular motion, gravitation, energy, momentum, simple harmonic motion, rotational motion, and fluids.
 Special emphasis is placed on scientific thinking and communication, in addition to problem solving skills.
 Students receive experience in a laboratory setting closely analogous to a university laboratory and are challenged to design and execute experiments to verify the concepts learned in class.
 The pace and depth of the course is designed to prepare the student for College Board Advanced Placement testing in the spring.
 Students who successfully complete this course and take the AP exam will receive eight additional points added to their semester averages.